refined-bitbucket/refined-bitbucket/README.md

     pull requests with a template that has access to dynamically injected variables like the pull request title, description, source and destination branch, and more.
 [Click here for a more in-depth explanation](https://github.com/refined-bitbucket/refined-bitbucket/pull/243)

+-   Sticky Header filename toolbar
+    While scrolling down viewing a large diff, the header of that diff, including the filename and actions, will remain visible## Some images

 ## Some images

 <table>